suurjaak/h3sed/README.md

 Hero data can be exported as HTML or spreadsheet.

-Supports savegames from Armageddon's Blade, Shadow of Death, and Horn of the Abyss.
+Supports savegames from: Restoration of Erathia, Armageddon's Blade, Shadow of Death, and Horn of the Abyss.

 Downloads at https://suurjaak.github.io/h3sed.